44th Medical Brigade: S-3 operations

 The third period began with Operation Keystone Cardinal which was Phase II of the troop reduction program in Vietnam.
-Lessons learned from Keystone Eaglecontributed to a more effective troop displacement during Phase II.
+Lessons learned from Keystone Eagle contributed to a more effective troop displacement during Phase II.

 Personnel turbulence and logistical implications, primarily involving the disposition of equipment, remained the major problems in redeployment activities.

 The following 44th Medical Brigade units were inactivated as a result of the Phase II troop reduction:

 The fourth period of the year began after Keystone Cardinal and essentially was a period of tranquility while the remaining units of the brigade prepared for the next announcement by President Nixon which would trigger Phase III in 1970.

 The year 1969 was a period of transition.
 In addition to units affected by the Keystone activities, other units were relocated in-country in order to balance the alignment of medical support in Vietnam.
 Most of the activity took place during the latter half of the year with the following major relocations being executed.

-In the area of training, during the period 16–21 October 1969, the 2d Surgical Hospital conducted a test of the mobility of MUST equipment under combat conditions.
+In the area of training, during the period 16 – 21 October 1969, the 2d Surgical Hospital conducted a test of the mobility of MUST equipment under combat conditions.
 The test involved the temporary relocation of one air inflatable shelter, one expandable, one utility pack and other MUST peculiar equipment from Lai Khe to Di An.
 Upon completion of the test, the following observations were made: